olle/talk-query-response/README.md

 For example, a Response within shipping and logistics may still be of interest after several minutes of seeing a Query.
-In online-trading, responses older than seconds, from the time of the Query, may be of no value at all.
+In online-trading, responses older than seconds, from the time of the Query, are of no value at all.

 The Response MUST be designated to the Address of the Query it responds to, the correlation must be specific to comparability or equality.
 In most cases